reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1377/README.md

     }
 }
 ```
-* `bool changed`: A flag to check if any changes happened in a sort.
+* `changed`: The flag to check if any changes happened in a sort.
+* `i`: The iterative number to tell the number of times of the bubble sort so far.

 </details>